Heavy Duty Vehicle Idling

 The cities listed above implement these restrictions through their codes of ordinances as home-rule cities.

 Travis and Bastrop Counties implement the idling restrictions under a Memorandum of Agreement (MOA) with the Texas Commission on Environmental Quality's (TCEQ) idling restrictions under the state's Locally Enforced Heavy-Duty Vehicle Idling Rule.
-The cities of Austin and Georgetown have an idling ordinance and an MOA with TCEQ.
+The City of Austin, Bastrop County, and Travis County have an idling ordinance and an MOA with TCEQ.

 Report Heavy Duty Vehicle Idling